 Imagine if you couldn’t effectively use the internet.
 Would your daily life change?
-We’re gonna go out on a limb and assume the answer is a resounding ABSOLUTELY for most of us.
+We’re gonna go out on a limb and assume the answer is a resounding YES for most of us.

 The internet isn’t exactly handicap accessible.
 The American Disability Act (ADA) doesn’t quite have a solid foothold when it comes to the web.
 Physical establishments often aren’t even allowed to open without having taken reasonable precautions to ensure that people with disabilities can utilize their services efficiently.

 YET, many of these very same establishments overlook similar barriers to accessibility on their own websites.